Anks2833/Auth_Task/Readme.md

 # 2FA with Single Device Access Control and Admin Dashboard

 ## Overview
-This system integrates Two-Factor Authentication (2FA) with single-device access control.
-When a user logs in on a new device, the primary device (where the user logged in first) receives a notification to approve or reject the login attempt.
-If approved, the new device becomes the primary, and the old device is automatically logged out.
-The admin dashboard enables administrators to manage user activity, assign tasks, and control device access.
+This system integrates Two-Factor Authentication (2FA) with single-device access control, enhancing security by ensuring that only one device per user is active at any time.
+The system includes an admin dashboard for managing user activities, assigning tasks, and controlling device access.

 ## Key Features